maju116/sauron/README.md

 ![](man/figures/README-unnamed-chunk-9-1.png)

-Alternatively if yo already have some `CNNexplanations` objects generated (for the same images and using same methods) you can combine
+Alternatively if you already have some `CNNexplanations` objects generated (for the same images and using same methods) you can combine
 them: